 I qualified with a degree in Public Administration from Leicester Polytechnic in Leicester in 1987.
 I then completed a Masters (MA Econ) course in local government at the University of Manchester in 1990.
 After working for a health authority I joined the University as a researcher in 1993 as a research associate at the Department of General Practice.
 In 1996 I moved to the National Primary Care Research and Development Centre, where I was a research fellow and then senior research fellow.
 I then became a Reader in Pimary Care before becoming a Professor of Primary Care Research.
 I obtained my PhD from the University of Manchester in 2002 on quality of care in general practice.

 I am the course leader for the Primary Health Care Module of the Masters in Public Health/Masters in Research.
 I am deeply committed to an explicit focus on primary care in the MPH.
 I was postgraduate research tutor for primary care and the Institute of Population Health from 2007-2015

-I have held a jointcontract at the Department of General Practice, University of Heidelberg, Germany and have held joint Proessorial contracts at the University of Nijmegan, Monash University, the Australian National University, the University of Melbourne and the University of Canberra.
+I have held a joint contract at the Department of General Practice, University of Heidelberg, Germany and have held joint Professorial contracts at the University of Nijmegan, the Australian National University, the University of Melbourne and the University of Canberra.

 I worked at the National Primary Care Research and Development Centre between 1996 and 2010 .
 My main research interests focus on the quality and safety of primary care and across transitions of care and the development and application of quality and safety measures and improvement strategies.